feyyd/portfolio/_posts/2018-09-10-Other-Projects.markdown

 Proc Killer - C# Windows tray application that checks for and kills processes.
 I created this application to automatically kill error processes that would stack up with the game Rift and cause major slowdown.

 Magic: The Gathering Sample Draws - PHP program that takes an apprentice deck (Common format for M:tG decks) and number of rows as input, then outputs a row of 10 randomly selected cards without replacement to simulate an initial hand (7 cards) and the next 3 draws.
-The program outputs a newly randomized 10 cards based on the number of rows input into an HTML table.
+The program outputs a newly randomized 10 cards based on the number of rows input from the query string and outputs them into an HTML table.

 Everquest DPS Calculator - A custom damage (dps) calculator written in perl for Shadow Knights.